tgbugs/docs.sparc.science/pages/dat_core/file_upload_dat_core.md

 ```

 ### Upload files using Python
 You can use the Open Source Blackfynn Python Library to upload files to the DAT-Core platform.
 In Python, you will first need to import the library and establish a connection to the platform.
 Then retrieve or create a dataset.
 The dataset object has a method to upload files to the dataset as the following example highlights.
+Note that uploading large files is currently not supported for Python, please use the Blackfynn Agent to programmatically upload large files.
+The Python client will rely on the Agent for uploading files in future releases.

 ```python
  # import Blackfynn